2halfone/spring-mono/gateway/README.md

 ## 📋 Overview

 The **Gateway Service** is a Spring Cloud Gateway microservice that acts as a single entry point for the Spring Microservices architecture.
-It provides intelligent routing, load balancing, circuit breaker pattern implementation, and centralized security management for all backend services including auth-service and chat-service.
+It provides intelligent routing, load balancing, circuit breaker pattern implementation, and centralized security management for the auth-service backend.

 ## 🏗️ Architecture